-

 Not a lot of progress, what with the cold spell of the last 3 weeks.
 Confined myself in the warmer environment of the Lounge.
 Too cold in the workshop.

 Have been designing and drawing up the Fuel fittings I require.
-Nothing 'off the shelf' will suit, so making my own and using a 1950s ATCO Pet Cock as a guide.
+Nothing 'off the shelf' will suit, so making my own and using a 1950s ATCO Pet Cock as a guide (shown on the right).

 Got some Lathe time in over last few days and started turning up a Taper Reamer blank, then a first Pet Cock plug at the same settings.
 Got to produce several of these so I have a stock.